 During pregnancy, there is both production and drainage of amniotic fluid.
 The drainage occurs through the umbilical cord and placenta into the mother's circulation as the baby swallows the amniotic fluid.
 The highest level, around 1000 ml, is usually reached in weeks 38-39 of pregnancy, after which a normal decrease occurs.
 The amount of amniotic fluid can be checked by ultrasound.
-Initially, the amniotic fluid is clear but becomes increasingly cloudy during pregnancy due to sebum, skin particles, and hair that detach from the baby.
-Allowing the baby to move freely in the amniotic fluid, contributes to the development of muscles, skeleton, and lungs.
+Initially, the amniotic fluid is clear but becomes increasingly cloudy during pregnancy due to sebum, skin particles and hair that detach from the baby.
+By allowing the baby to move freely in the amniotic fluid, it contributes to the development of muscles, skeleton and lungs.

 The umbilical cord consists of two thin arteries and a vein that helps transport oxygenated blood from the placenta to the fetus and also removes carbon dioxide and waste products back to the placenta.
 The outside of the umbilical cord consists of a jelly-like connective tissue mass that helps to equalize pressure during contractions during delivery.

 More from Preggers

 Giving birth is hard work and it requires mental training and a lot of energy.
 Remember the following tips or make a checklist – it’s not far now!